 If they’re not listening to you, who are they listening to?
 What are they listening to?
 Why can’t they just do as they’re told?!?

-- throw a temper tantrum
+- throwing a temper tantrum

-- sneak out after curfew.
+- sneaking out after curfew.

 Every parent I’ve worked with has made the mistake of trying to control their child in some way.
 But you can change your behavior and transform your relationship.
 (And incidentally, your child will probably start listening to you more often!)